 This is a mild injury that can lead to concussions and headaches (closed head injury from playing sports, etc.).
 Victims of mild TBI accidents also exhibit memory problems, an inability to concentrate, confusion, and balancing issues.
-Although a few days of rest is more than enough to recover from a mild traumatic injury brain damage or concussion completely, multiple concussions increase the chances of receiving more serious injuries like future nerve damage or a subdural hematoma.
+Although a few days of rest is more than enough to recover from a mild traumatic injury, brain damage, or concussion, ultimately, multiple concussions increase the chances of receiving more serious injuries like future nerve damage or a subdural hematoma.

 This type of TBI is really serious.
-These types of injuries include skull fractures, diffuse axonal injury, and any injury that pierces the skull, according to the Centers for Disease Control and Prevention.
+According to the Centers for Disease Control and Prevention, these types of injuries include skull fractures, diffuse axonal injury, and any injury that pierces the skull.
 Patients with such injuries can dive into a coma or, even worse, die.
 Repeated head traumas can also lead to chronic traumatic encephalopathy, which refers to severe brain degeneration. (think shaken baby syndrome and lack of self-awareness.).

 The long-term effects of a TBI increase a patient’s chances of dying from other diseases.
 People suffering from a TBI are:

 In the United States, there are more than 1.7 million TBI cases and about 61,000 TBI-related deaths in and out of the operating room.
-Let’s explore the six most common causes of TBI in the country over an extended period.
+Let’s explore the country’s six most common causes of TBI over an extended period.

 According to the Centers for Disease Control and Prevention research studies, almost half of the TBI cases in the United States result from a fall or a slip where the head was affected.
-Whether you’re walking on an icy road or at a local convenience shop, a fall to the head can occur at any time anywhere, causing a head injury, skull fracture, or TBI.
+Whether walking on an icy road or at a local convenience shop, a fall to the head can occur anywhere, causing a head injury, skull fracture, or TBI.